Table of Contents

 4. Version Control and CI/CD Tools

-In backend development, collaboration and automation are key.
-Version control helps manage changes, while CI/CD (Continuous Integration / Continuous Deployment) tools automate testing and deployment.
+In backend development, collaboration and automation are essential.
+Version control manages changes, and CI/CD (Continuous Integration/Continuous Deployment) tools automate testing and deployment.

 Git + GitHub / GitLab